- What is an “advanced smart meter”?

 - Will advanced meters interfere with my wireless phone/baby monitor/alarm system?

-- Is the whole City getting new meters?
+- Is the entire City getting new meters?

 - I have a digital meter now.
 Is it an advanced meter?

 - Why do you say advanced meters will help me save money?